gjik/SEPhDProgram/README.md

 ## Usage
-1. Run the application:
+1. Run the script:
     ```bash
+    python3 file_upload.py

+2. Run the application:
+    ```bash
     python3 summarize.py

-2. The application window will open.
+3. The application window will open.
 Click the "Browse" button to select a PDF file for summarization.

-3. Once a file is selected, the application will generate summaries using pre-trained NLP models.
+4. Once a file is selected, the application will generate summaries using pre-trained NLP models.

-4. The summaries will be displayed in the GUI.
+5. The summaries will be displayed in the GUI.